Fuzzy concept: Origins

-Problems of vagueness and fuzziness have probably always existed in human experience.
-From ancient history, philosophers and scientists have reflected about those kinds of problems.
+Vagueness and fuzziness have probably always been a part of human experience.
+In the West, ancient texts show that philosophers and scientists were already thinking critically about this in classical antiquity.
+Most often, they regarded vagueness as a problem: as an obstacle to clear thinking, as a source of confusion, or as an evasive tactic.
+It got in the way of providing clear orientation, guidance, direction and leadership.
+Therefore, vagueness became associated with a hermeneutic of suspicion — it was considered as something to avoid, as something undesirable.
+By contrast, in the ancient Chinese tradition of Daoist thought of Laozi and Zhuang Zhou, "vagueness is not regarded with suspicion, but is simply an acknowledged characteristic of the world around us" — a subject for meditation and a source of insight.

 Sorites paradox

-The ancient Sorites paradox first raised the logical problem of how we could exactly define the threshold at which a change in quantitative gradation turns into a qualitative or categorical difference.
-With some physical processes this threshold is relatively easy to identify.
-For example, water turns into steam at 100 °C or 212 °F (the boiling point depends partly on atmospheric pressure, which decreases at higher altitudes).
+The ancient Sorites paradox raised the logical problem, of how we could exactly define the threshold at which a change in quantitative gradation turns into a qualitative or categorical difference.
+With some physical processes, this threshold seems relatively easy to identify.
+For example, water turns into steam at 100 °C or 212 °F. Of course, the boiling point depends partly on atmospheric pressure, which decreases at higher altitudes; it is also affected by the level of humidity — in that sense, the boiling point is "somewhat fuzzy", because it can vary under different conditions.
+Nevertheless, for every altitude, level of air pressure and degree of humidity, we can predict accurately what the boiling point will be, if we know the relevant conditions.

 With many other processes and gradations, however, the point of change is much more difficult to locate, and remains somewhat vague.
 Thus, the boundaries between qualitatively different things may be unsharp: we know that there are boundaries, but we cannot define them exactly.
+For example, to identify "the oldest city in the world", we have to define what counts as a city, and at what point a growing human settlement becomes a city.

-According to the modern idea of the continuum fallacy, the fact that a statement is to an extent vague, does not automatically mean that it is invalid.
-The problem then becomes one of how we could ascertain the kind of validity that the statement does have.
+The continuum fallacy and Loki's wager

-Loki's wager
+According to the modern idea of the continuum fallacy, the fact that a statement is to an extent vague, does not automatically mean that it has no validity.
+The question then arises, of how (by what method or approach) we could ascertain and define the validity that the fuzzy statement does have.

-The Nordic myth of Loki's wager suggested that concepts that lack precise meanings or precise boundaries of application cannot be usefully discussed at all.
-However, the 20th-century idea of "fuzzy concepts" proposes that "somewhat vague terms" can be operated with, since we can explicate and define the variability of their application by assigning numbers to gradations of applicability.
+The Nordic myth of Loki's wager suggested that concepts that lack precise meanings or lack precise boundaries of application cannot be operated with, because they evade any clear definition.
+However, the 20th-century idea of "fuzzy concepts" proposes that "somewhat vague terms" can be operated with, because we can explicate and define the variability of their application — by assigning numbers to gradations of applicability.
 This idea sounds simple enough, but it had large implications.